grafana/writers-toolkit/docs/sources/write/tooling-and-workflows/_index.md

 If you rewrite local history, or your local branch diverges from the one in the remote for other reasons, you might need to force the remote to accept your changes.

-In such cases, prefer `--force-with-lease` over `--force`, which will overwrite the branch in the remote only if you have a tracking branch that is up to date.
+In such cases, prefer `--force-with-lease` over `--force`, which overwrites the branch in the remote only if you have a tracking branch that is up to date.
 That way, you won't accidentally overwrite commits pushed by others that you didn't know about.
 For more information, refer to the documentation of the option in `man git-push`.